What Was Elvis' Net Worth?

 Death

-After using various prescription drugs for years, his addiction took a serious toll on his health.
+After using various prescription drugs for years, Presley's addiction took a serious toll on his health.
 After a number of overdoses and scares, Elvis was found unresponsive on a bathroom floor in 1977 – marking the death of a cultural icon.
-He left behind a daughter, Lisa Marie, whom he had with his ex-wife, Priscilla.
-Lisa Marie Presley passed away on January 12, 2023, from cardiac arrest.
+He left behind a daughter, Lisa Marie, who he had with his ex-wife, Priscilla.
+Lisa Marie passed away on January 12, 2023, from cardiac arrest.